There are three times each year that the seasons give me a chance to feel refreshed and invigorated.

 It’s the perfect time to rethink how you work including organizing your studio physically and digitally.

-Evernote is the perfect program to help independent music teacher in this area.
+Evernote is the perfect program to help independent music teachers in this area.
 Today I’m going to walk you through the perfect little tool that will be your best friend on the internet and your mobile device for capturing and organizing life – the Evernote Web-Clipper.

-If you missed Part 1
+If you missed Part 1 (Studio Organization)

 In the first video of the series, I walk you through how I set up and utilize Evernote specifically in the music studio.
 Even if you already use Evernote, I would strongly suggest starting with this video.
 It’s the longest of the series (just under 20 minutes), but it sets the precedence and gives you an overall visual capture of its functionality and possibility for your studio.